Schools Local Offer

 IEP Individual Education Plan – a document which gives details of a child’s strengths and needs.
 It also sets targets for the child and details what will be done to achieve these targets and the criteria for meeting the targets.

-IPA Inclusion Partnership Agreement – this document sets out a child’s strengths and needs and what support is being given in the current setting.
+TPA Transition Partnership Agreement – this document sets out a child’s strengths and needs and what support is being given in the current setting.
 It goes on to outline what the new setting will offer to meet the child’s needs.

-SENCo Special Educational Needs Co-ordinator – person in school responsible for co-ordinating and overseeing the support for children with SEN.
+SENCO Special Educational Needs Co-ordinator – person in school responsible for co-ordinating and overseeing the support for children with SEN.

-TA Teaching Assistant – person with specialised training to support children’s learning.
+LSA Learning Support Assistant – person with specialised training to support children’s learning.
 This includes working with groups of children and individuals with SEN.

 Team Teach Training which promotes the least intrusive positive handling strategy and techniques, which emphasises and prefers the use of verbal, non-verbal de-escalation strategies to be used before positive handling strategies are utilised.
 The training enables staff to feel more confident to manage disruptive and challenging behaviour, reducing stress by increasing safety and security for all involved.